uurkrtl/recap-project-shop-service/readme.md

 ## Bonus: Goods In and Out

 -   Enable additional workflows for goods in and out.
 When goods are received, increase the inventory.
 When goods are dispatched (e.g., due to water damage or theft), decrease the inventory.

+## Bonus: Inventory Log

+-   Keep a log of all inventory changes, with links to the orders (or goods in and out) that caused these changes.